FAQ

 Will I get seasick?

-The tour stays within the amphitheatre of the artificial harbour and runs along the coast.
+The immersive tour stays within the amphitheatre of the artificial harbour and runs along the coast.
 Navigation is coastal and calm most of the time.
 The boat does not go offshore.
 For passengers who are particularly prone to seasickness, taking a suitable medication before boarding remains a sensible precaution.

 Where exactly do I board?